What should I expect during the initial visit?

 Is there a difference between a Registered Dietitian and a Nutritionist?

-Some states allow only RDs to be licensed and do not honor CNS certification.
-Other states have zero licensing laws surrounding nutrition therapy and virtually anyone can call him or herself a “nutritionist,” regardless of education or training.
-Because the definition and requirements for the term “nutritionist” vary so widely by state, it’s important that you ask about your provider’s training before starting care.
+Some states will only license RDs and do not honor CNS certification.
+Other states have zero licensing laws surrounding nutrition therapy, allowing anyone to call him or herself a “nutritionist” – regardless of education or training.
+Because the definition and requirements for the term “nutritionist” vary so widely by state, it’s important to ask about your provider’s training before starting care.

-For more information about specific state laws, visit the Center for Nutrition Advocacy.
+For more information about specific state laws, visit this list of the State Regulation of Nutrition Practice, published by the American Nutrition Association.

 As a nutrition professional, I see that RDs typically have more training in acute care (required in hospital or nursing home facilities) while CNS education focuses on outpatient care (private practice, preventative medicine).
 Both RDs and CNSs are dedicated, passionate providers of evidence-based nutrition therapy and focus on helping patients use food and lifestyle change to live happier, healthier lives!